 Until the fall of 2021, Prison Journalism Project’s stories had only been available online, which made it hard for us to share them with our writers inside the walls.
 We typically send our writers copies of their stories after they are published, but they wanted to read each other’s stories, and we wanted them to learn from each other as well.
-That led to the launch of PJPxInside, our first print newspaper.
+That led to the launch of PJPxInside, our award-winning print newspaper.

 For each issue, we select stories that demonstrate the biggest trends in submissions from the previous six months.
 You’ll find coverage of the pandemic, essays and poetry on mental health and relationships, and commentary on current events.
 We curate each digest to include work from first-time and regular contributors from all corners of the country.